 Agnes B. Smaha Gallery

-Agnes Smaha, whose family has named the Gallery in her memory and as a testament to her tenacity.
+The Smaha Gallery was named by the family of Agnes Smaha in her memory and as a testament to her tenacity.
 Mrs. Smaha took up painting later in life and pursued her craft with dedication and enthusiasm.

 Agnes B. Smaha was born in Lawrence, MA in 1916.
 She moved to Maine in 1936 with her husband, John M. Smaha where they joined John’s brother in the grocery business and later went on to open their own store in Legion Square, South Portland.
 Agnes took up painting when she was in her 50s in what was one of the more fortunate random occurrences in the universe.
 While playing golf, a friend suggested that Agnes join her in taking painting classes from a local artist.
 This launched a prolific period of art production in her life, which she enjoyed until she was no longer able to hold a brush.
 She produced many pieces, mostly in oil.
 Mrs. Smaha died peacefully at Gosnell Memorial Hospice House on December 7, 2011.